A collection of commonly asked questions and answers.

 My studio is located in Orillia, Ontario, arguably one of the most beautiful places on Earth (yes, I might be a bit biased!).
 After nearly 20 years being raised in Peterborough, Ontario, I moved North to attend university over a decade ago.
 I fell madly in love with the history, culture and the natural environment.
 My studio is only a few minutes from six local beaches, four provincial parks and the historical downtown.

 Many of the weddings I photograph are in Simcoe County and the surrouding areas of Barrie, Wasaga Beach, Midland, Gravenhurst, Huntsville and Innisfil.
 I also love travelling to my home turf, photographing weddings in Peterborough, Durham and the Kawartha Lakes regions, or venturing down to the city of Toronto.
 Travel to most major regions of Southern Ontario is included in our wedding collections.

-In over a decade, I have been the primary photographer for more than 200 weddings across Ontario and beyond.
+Collectively the photographers of Flashback Photography have captured more than 750 weddings.
+I, Elaine, have personally been the primary photographer for more than 250 of them across Ontario and beyond.
 Among many other venues, I have photographed weddings on country farmland, in quaint restaurants, in hotel banquet halls, on golf courses, in churches and even on a car racetrack.
 I have photographed weddings in the sunshine, in the rain, during a snowstorm and once with the threat of a tornado.
 I have photographed a wedding on a sailboat and a wedding at a zoo.
 Rest assured that I am well experienced in my craft and thrive on creating artistic imagery for your special day.